skeetio/learngraphql-lessons/1-basics/5-fragments.md

 ## Finally

 Now we've a good understanding about fragments and how we use them in GraphQL queries.
-You can also use fragments with mutations, since mutation is a variation of queries.
+You can also use fragments with mutations, since a mutation is a variation of queries.

-When we are talking about how to use GraphQL in a client app, fragments plays a huge role.
+When we are talking about how to use GraphQL in a client app, fragments play a huge role.
 We'll talk more about that later on.